AleMax2/Excercising-options/README.md

 # Excercising-options
-Just placing some python scripts on pricing options
+Just placing some python scripts on pricing options that I'm trying.